top of page

 Of course, the minimum wage increase is troubling as it increases wages for everyone - not just the minimum wage workers.
 As minimum wage increases, employers must pay more for all their employees because they see the newer or less skilled workers getting paid more.
 In today's competitive environment, very few are actually paying minimum wage, but when minimum wage increases, the rising tide raises all boats, increasing costs for all business owners and operators.
 And we know increasing wages causes price inflation.
 Consider the dramatic increase in restaurant and fast food prices after the minimum wage increases that we have already experienced due to the passage of the first statewide initiative in 2018.

-The measure applies to employers of all sizes
+The measure applies to nearly all employers of all sizes

-Even more troubling is the part of the amendment that requires ALL employers to provide paid sick leave under the terms and conditions set by the initiative.
-Those with less than 15 employees may allow workers to only use 40 hours of sick leave per year, but they are still required to provide paid sick leave.
+Even more troubling is the part of the amendment that requires nearly ALL employers with more than $500,000 in gross receipts to provide paid sick leave to employees under the terms and conditions set by the initiative.
+Employers with less than 15 employees may allow workers to only use 40 hours of sick leave per year, but they are still required to provide paid sick leave.
+Employers exempt from minimum wage requirements are generally exempt from the paid sick leave requirements also, except the following who must provide paid sick leave even though they are exempt from minimum wage requirements:

 No doctor's note?
 No problem